walnutgeek/azfiles/README.md

     $ azfiles mnt01:/backups delete -y
     $

-And we back where we started:
+And we back where we're started:

     $ azfiles mnt01:/ list
     mnt01:/